JigglyJoogins/tribes-vm/README.md

 ## Useful Commands

-### Commands to copy lua gamesettings folder to the server
+### Commands to copy lua gamesettings and loginserver loadouts to the server

 >Copy github repo to vm